Short Sale Myths... exposed!

 The Truth: Repairs are never required... but small repairs can help a lot.

-In a short sale, damages of majors systems are actually much less of a problem than cosmetic damages.
+In a short sale, damages of major systems are actually much less of a problem than cosmetic damages.
 For items like windows, HVAC, roofing and foundation, your bank will allow the property to be sold for a reduced amount, which will sufficiently compensate the buyer.

 However, when it comes to less expensive things like carpet and paint, the bank doesn't concede nearly as much money.
 This can lead to discrepancies between the bank's opinion of value and the buyer's opinion.
 Of course, cleaning your carpet or re-painting can fix this easily; however, if you cannot afford to do that, don't worry.
 We employ many strategies that can help to overcome valuation discrepancies that stem from repair concerns.